 Contributions

 "Following his conversion to The Church of Jesus Christ of Latter-Day Saints in 1830, Parley P. Pratt became the new religion’s first prolific writer and theologian.
-His biographers stated it this way, "By 1851...he [Parley} had become, after Joseph Smith and Brigham Young, the most influential figure in shaping early Mormon history, culture, and theology."
+His biographers stated it this way, "By 1851...he [Parley] had become, after Joseph Smith and Brigham Young, the most influential figure in shaping early Mormon history, culture, and theology."

 Parley P. Pratt, The Apostle of Mormonism.
-Terryl L. Givens & Matthew J. Grow, 2011
+Terryl L. Givens & Matthew J. Grow, 2011 (Emphasis Added)

 From his pen came: